Optimum basis of finite convex geometry: Convex geometries of order convex subsets

-It is easy to verify that the canonical basis of any convex geometry $\Co(P)$ does not have a binary part and comprises implications $xy\rto Z$, where $x<y$ in $P$, and $Z=[a,b]=\{z\in P: x<z<y\}$.
-This basis is already left-side optimized.
+The canonical basis of $\Co(P)$ is already left-side optimized.
 Thus, the task of optimizing the basis is to choose, for every implication $xy\rto Z$, a subset $Z'\subseteq Z$ so that implication $xy\rto Z'$ will belong to an optimum basis.

 For every $a<b$ in poset $\<P,\leq\>$, let denote $Cp[a,b]$ the number of connected components of sub-poset on $[a,b]\setminus\{a,b\}$.
 Connected component of any poset is defined as connected component of the graph of the cover relation.
 Thus, we may partition $[a,b]\setminus\{a,b\}$ into connected components: $[a,b]\setminus\{a,b\}=\bigcup \{C_i: i\leq Cp[a,b]\}$.